It's Wednesday 3:32 PMWe're open!

 Painters/Movers/Picnic table-makers!

-We’re looking for painters, carpenters, general labourers to help us continue the renovation work in our galleries and aboard the S.S.
+We’re looking for painters, carpenters, and general labourers to help us continue the renovation work in our galleries and aboard the S.S.
 Keewatin.

 Volunteer Projects